COMMIT toolkit coming this January

-Until now we were known as the IBL Communities (IBLC) Network.
-After much thought, discussion, and careful consideration, the network of leaders of the five established IBLCs unanimously approved a change to the Communities for Mathematics Inquiry for Teachers Network, or COMMIT Network.
+Until now, we were known as the IBL Communities (IBLC) Network.
+After much thought, discussion, and careful consideration, the network of leaders of the five established IBLCs unanimously approved a change to the COMmunities for Mathematics Inquiry in Teaching Network, or COMMIT Network.
 Why did we make the name change?
 We prepared a document here with the rationale that drove this big decision.

 Workshop Facilitator Meeting – Spring 2020